zloirock/core-js/README.md

 document.querySelectorAll('*').forEach(it => console.log(it.id));
 ```
 ### Iteration helpers[⬆](#index)
-Helpers for check iterability / get iterator in the `pure` version or, for example, for `arguments` object:
+Helpers for checking iterability / get iterator in the `pure` version or, for example, for `arguments` object:
 ```js
 function isIterable(value: any): boolean;
 function getIterator(value: any): Object;